 Science also has a wide range of extra-curricular opportunities, including a KS3 Science Club, and a programme of ‘STEM’ activities open to all students.

 Modern Foreign languages have always formed part of the compulsory Core Curriculum at Castle, and most students study at least one language to GCSE.
 We believe that language development is an important skill for all.

 In Year 7, all students study either French or German, in a roughly equal split.
 Parents/carers are able to specify a preference when accepting a place at the school ; up to 10% of parents typically do so.
 Students will then continue with the study of this language through to GCSE.

-In Year 9, students have the option of picking up an additional, second language – we offer French, German and Spanish – and these initial taster classes run via a weekly after-school class.
+In Year 9, students have the option of picking up an additional second language, and these initial taster classes run via a weekly after-school class.
 These students can then choose to pick the second language as one of their optional GCSEs in Years 10/11.

-All students have several opportunities to travel abroad and develop their language skills :
+Students also have opportunities to travel abroad and develop their language skills :

 In years 9/10, students can choose to be involved in our annual French and German exchanges, staying with a host family and then hosting their partner at home.

 In years 12/13, students can participate in a further exchange, which in Germany includes a week’s work placement.

 The exchanges are long-established.
 For example, the German exchange with Bockenham is linked to its twinning with Thornbury, and has now run for over 30 consecutive years.

 Latin is currently available as an additional language in the extra-curricular offer.
 We also offer support for students with other first languages who wish to take qualifications in the language : in recent years these have included Mandarin, Greek, Portuguese, Russian, Arabic and Polish.